NOAA-PMEL/PyFerret/README.md

 ```shell
 . /my/path/to/ferret_paths.sh
 ```
-(period, a space, and the path to the ferret_paths.sh script) for Bourne-type shells (such as bash), or
+(a period, a space, and the path to the ferret_paths.sh script) for Bourne-type shells (such as bash), or
 ```shell
 source /my/path/to/ferret_paths.csh
 ```